- Art & Design

 Am I more likely to get a job with a PGCE?

 Headteachers are looking to recruit the very best teachers.
-Having a PGCE does not necessarily make you a better classroom practitioner, however, there are some headteachers who prefer applicants to have a PGCE.
+Having a PGCE does not necessarily make you a better classroom practitioner but there are some headteachers who prefer applicants to have a PGCE.

 Where will I be placed?